RankedNullity/OrthoGraphics/logs/Day 1.md

 For each edge piece, there are 12 possible locations, with 2 possible orientations.
 12 x 24.

+Not entirely sure if the above is true.
+There might be the case for large enough cube that there are 24 possible locations.
+Going to start working on the full-sticker representation to test this.

 ## TODO
 - Look up weight pruning algorithms for trained networks.
 - Read the paper on training reduced networks.